 Oak Creek Canyon is a unique area of the state, located halfway between Flagstaff and Sedona.
 The 14 mile gorge is home to a diverse mix of trees and wildlife.
 It’s one of the best leaf peeping destination in the state come fall.
 While Sedona itself doesn’t offer much of a refuge from the extreme Phoenix heat, Oak Creek is situated at a bit of a higher altitude and is home to many leafy deciduous trees, therefore, making it a great day escape on a hot Phoenix day.
 There are lots of places to cool off (check out Slide Rock state Park, home to natural waterlsides make out of the slick red rock) and also lots of shady hikes like the popular West Fork Trail featuring 13 creek crossings.

 Be sure to stop for an amazing espresso and breakfast at Indian Gardens which is home to the area’s most lush garden patio.
 Other fun things to do on this 14 mile scenic drive include shopping at unique Native American craft markets, fishing, relaxing by the creeks, taking photos at various scenic overlooks, and much more.
 The day trip to Oak Creek is definitely worth the time (just 2 hours away) for the gorgeous views, cooler temps, and abundance of fun & shady summer activities.

 18. Head north to Prescott

 At just 1.5 hours, Prescott is a popular day destination for Phoenix residents seeking a change of scenery and temperatures.
-While not as cool weather wise at Flagstaff, the temps in Prescott are still drastically cooler than Phoenix with average summer daily highs in the low-mid 80’s.
+While not as cool as Flagstaff, the temps in Prescott are still drastically cooler than Phoenix with average summer daily highs averaging in the low-mid 80’s.
 In fact, Prescott is usually rated having one of the top 4 season climates in the US.